This spot has been added by

-To snorkel the house reef, get in the water south of the harbour, from the sandy beach located just in front of the Dive Shop.
-It is also possible to enter the water north to the harbour, close to Rehendi Restaurant & Bar (see map).
+To snorkel the house reef, water entrance is south of the harbor, from the sandy beach located just in front of the Dive Shop.
+It is also possible to enter the water north to the harbor, next to the Rehendi Restaurant & Bar (see map).
 To access the lagoon, just swim from the main beach.

 There are two recommended snorkeling areas in Dhonveli:

 Cinnamon Island Resort features several bars and restaurants.
-Most of guests opt for half or full board plans.
+Most of the guests opt for half or full-board plans.

 These snorkeling spots are accessible to beginners and kids.
 You will enter the water gradually from a beach, or in a less than 3ft. deep area.
 The sea is generally calm, shallow, with almost no waves or currents.
 These spots are usually located in marked and/or monitored swimming areas.
 It is not necessary to swim long distances to discover the sea life.

 This level only apply when the spot experiences optimal sea and/or weather conditions.
 It is not applicable if the sea and/or weather conditions deteriorate, in particular in the presence of rough sea, rain, strong wind, unusual current, large tides, waves and/or swell.
 You can find more details about the definition of our snorkeling levels on our snorkeling safety page.